Skip to main content

 Cohorts

-• Cohort Start: The launch date of the cohort when the subscription is paid
+• Cohort Start: The launch date of the cohort when users made their .

-• Absolute Start: The cohort’s initial size at launch (subscriptions or revenue)
+• Absolute Start: The cohort’s initial size at launch (subscriptions or revenue).
+Available only when Value Type = Relative (%).

-• Periods: Columns to the right show how each group performs over equal time periods after launch (with Period 0 = launch).
+• Periods (Week or Month): Columns to the right show how each group performs over equal time periods after launch (with Period 0 = launch).
 The next periods show revenue from renewals and renewed subscriptions of the launched cohort.

 • Cell color intensity (heatmap) is scaled against the maximum value in the table you’re viewing.